 You are permitted to erect a Garden Room up to an upper limit of 25 sq. metres (270 sq. ft.) on condition that you leave 25 sq. metres of free space in your Garden.
 If you are planning any kind of extension to your house in the future, it is necessary that you maintain the 25 sq. metres even after both the Garden Room and house extension are built.
-The 25 sq. metre planning permission free space can be combined with both the side and the rear of the house.
+The 25 sq. metre planning permission in Ireland free space can be combined with both the side and the rear of the house.

 It might be a worthwhile and courteous action on your part to notify your neighbours of your intention to build a Garden Room to allay any fears about the type of structure you are building.
 This is merely in the interest of good neighbourly relations as you do not require any permission from them to construct a Garden room within the 25 sq. metre limit